 Current best evidence for clinical care (more info)

-INTRODUCTION: Treatment effects of antiviral agents, glucocorticoids, antibiotics, and intravenous immunoglobulin are controversial in patients with Coronavirus disease 2019 (COVID-19).
+INTRODUCTION: The treatment effects of antiviral agents, glucocorticoids, antibiotics, and intravenous immunoglobulin are controversial in patients with coronavirus disease 2019 (COVID-19).

-OBJECTIVES: To evaluate the impact of drug therapy on the risk of death in patients with COVID-19.
+OBJECTIVES: This study aimed to evaluate the impact of drug therapy on the risk of death in patients with COVID-19.

-PATIENTS AND METHODS: The PubMed, EMBASE, Web of Science, Cochrane Library, and major preprint platforms were searched to retrieve articles till 7 April 2020.
-The effects of specific drug interventions on mortality were assessed in COVID-19 patients.
-Odds ratios (ORs) and Risk Ratios (RRs) with corresponding 95% confidence intervals (CIs) were pooled using random-effects models.
+PATIENTS AND METHODS: The PubMed, Embase, Web of Science, Cochrane Library, and major preprint platforms were searched to retrieve articles published until April 7, 2020.
+Subsequently, the effects of specific drug interventions on mortality of patients with COVID-19 were assessed.
+Odds ratios (ORs) and relative risks (RRs) with corresponding 95% CIs were pooled using random effects models.

-CONCLUSIONS: With the varied heterogeneities across interventions, the current evidence indicated a probable survival benefit of antiviral agent usage and a harmful effect of glucocorticoids in patients with COVID-19.
-None of antibiotics or intravenous immunoglobulin usage was associated with survival benefit in patients with COVID-19.
+CONCLUSIONS: With the varied heterogeneities across interventions, the current evidence indicated a probable survival benefit from antiviral agent use and a harmful effect of glucocorticoids in patients with COVID-19.
+Neither any of antibiotics nor intravenous immunoglobulin were associated with survival benefit in this population.

 |Discipline / Specialty Area||Score|

 This cannot be considered as level 1 evidence.

 Strengths: It is a good initiative to pool data and analyze then to find beneficial modality.
 Weakness: .
 As like many meta-analysis, it has flaws in selection and exclusion criteria. .
 Studies on steroid in COVID-19 are old and not updated. .
 Beneficial effect of antivirals are controversial.